paveltyavin/bbslider/dev.md

 To start development process, execute `gulp` command, open `./test/index.html` in the browser and start changing the code.

+To preview the results you can use the test page or documentation page `./dist/index.html`.

 # Contributing

 Source code, bugtracker and so one are here: